 Key Factors Considered in Determining the Best Interest of the Child

 Texas courts utilize a multi-factor test to assess the best interest of the child.
-While the specific weight accorded to each factor may vary based on the unique circumstances of each case, some key considerations include:
+The specific weight accorded to each factor may vary based on the unique circumstances of each case.
+Courts often use the best interest factors assessed in the 1976 Texas Supreme Court case Holley v.
+Adams as guidelines.
+The following guidelines have become known as the Holley factors:

 Beyond the factors outlined above, Texas courts may consider other relevant circumstances on a case-by-case basis.
 This might include:

-- A child’s special needs: If a child has special needs, the court will consider each parent’s ability to provide the necessary care and support.
+- A child’s disability: If a child has a disability, the court will consider each parent’s ability to provide the necessary care and support.

 - Domestic violence history: A documented history of domestic violence can significantly impact a custody decision.
 The court’s primary concern is ensuring the child’s safety, and a parent with a history of domestic violence may face restrictions on custody or visitation rights.